-Weisselberg Has Worked For The Trump Family For Decades
+Weisselberg Worked For The Trump Family for Decades

 Weisselberg has been loyal to Trump for nearly 50 years.
 He began his career as an accountant for the former president’s dad Fred Trump’s company in 1973.
 Working his way up through the organization for years, Weisselberg was named CFO of Trump Hotel & Casino Resorts in 2000.
 Trump raved about Weisselberg in his 2004 book How To Get Rich.
 “Allen has been with me for 30 years and knows how to get things done,” Trump wrote.